eadamczyk/LabPractice/README.md

 ---
 # Lab Practice Repo

-### A place to practice lab GitHub stuffs and other things that are cool
+### A place to practice lab GitHub stuffs and other things that are cool :octocat:

 *Some thoughts on life*